Waste Management

 The South Dakota Department of Agriculture and Natural Resources (DANR) has created an interactive GIS map showing locations in South Dakota of businesses, transfer stations, and landfills that offer recycling services.
 This map can be found by visiting apps.sd.gov/nr57recycling/.

-The DANR also maintains a list showing these in-state recycling facilities as well as out of state recycling facities.
+The DANR also maintains a list showing these in-state recycling facilities as well as out of state recycling facilities.
 This list can further be broken down by select material types.
 The DANR does not endorse or otherwise support any of the companies listed below.
 Rather this list is provided as a service to the public.
 Please use the features below to populate a list:

 You can select the recyclables you are interested in to create your own custom recycler list.
 To do so, please use the following dropdown box to generate your list: